Pet-projects/real-angular-rooms/README.md

 #### services

-The concept of services can be implemented in <a href="http://stackoverflow.com/questions/15666048/service-vs-provider-vs-factory">three different ways</a> in AngularJS (services, providers and factories).
+The concept of a "service" can be implemented in <a href="http://stackoverflow.com/questions/15666048/service-vs-provider-vs-factory">three different ways</a> in AngularJS (services, providers and factories).
-Services are singletons and normally contain operations that can be used by different controllers.
+In AngularJS, services are singletons and normally contain operations that can be used by different controllers.
-They are normally used for fetching data from the server.
+They are more commonly used for fetching data from the server.

-In this example we have a implementation of a factory (it is the option that is normally used):
+In this example we have an implementation of a factory:

 ```js
 angular.module('lateRooms.domain.room')